Psychology Honors and Awards

 The psychology major who has the highest overall grade point average (a minimum of 3.2 is required) after completion of at least 27 units is designated as the Senior Scholar in Psychology.

 The faculty selects one or more juniors who have demonstrated outstanding academic achievement and potential for continued success in psychology.

 Karl W. Beck Memorial Prize

 The faculty selects a psychology major to receive the Karl W. Beck Memorial Prize, which is given for excellence in psychology.
 The recipient is awarded a prize of money, which is made possible by gifts of friends in memory of the late Dr. Karl W. Beck, professor and first chairperson of the Roanoke College Psychology Department.
-The recipient's name is engraved on a plaque which is located in the department reception room.
+The recipient's name is engraved on a plaque which is located in the department.